AhmedUtkuOzudogru/Multiling/README.md

 2. Login
 Remember me does not work.
 3.StartPage
-Login button Is not Centered
+Login button Is not Centered  when app is running 4.FillProfile
-4.FillProfile
 The proficiencyLevel level should be Combo box needs implementation
+5. Main Activity
+Sample user icon doesnt show up when app is running